-In accordance with saved UDP policy L1.2, Core Strategy DPD policy SIE-2, the Open Space Provision and Commuted Payments SPD and the NPPG, there is a requirement to ensure the provision and maintenance of formal recreation facilities within the Borough to meet the needs of the residents of the development.
-On the basis of the population capacity of the proposed development 15 No. 1 bedroomed/1 person HMO rooms = 15), this requires a commuted sum payment of £13,515, which will be secured by way of a Section 106 Agreement.
+In accordance with saved UDP policy L1.2, Core Strategy DPD policy SIE-2, the Open Space Provision and Commuted Payments SPD and the NPPG, there is a requirement to ensure the provision and maintenance of formal and childrens recreation facilities within the Borough to meet the needs of the residents of the development.
+On the basis of the number of rooms and in accordance with current practice, there is a requirement for a commuted sum payment of £47,872, which will be secured by way of a Section 106 Agreement.